 Legal responses to domestic homicide, Filicide in the Context of Separation, Homicide Law Reform, Gender, Judging and Sentencing, Crime and the Media, Qualitative Research Methods

-Dr Danielle Tyson has presented the findings of her research at national and international conferences including the Australian and New Zealand Society of Criminology Conference, the International Crime, Justice and Social Democracy Conference, the Social & Legal Studies Association (UK), the Annual Meeting of the Law and Society Conference (USA) and the Addressing Filicide International Conference (Italy).
+Dr Danielle Tyson has presented the findings of her research at national and international conferences including the annual meeting of Australian and New Zealand Society of Criminology Conference, the International Crime, Justice and Social Democracy Conference, the Social & Legal Studies Association (UK), the Annual Meeting of the Law and Society Conference (USA), the Law and Society Association of Australia and New Zealand, and the Addressing Filicide International Conference (Italy).
 Dr Tyson has also presented the findings of her research to the Judical College of Victoria, the Australian Institute of Family Studies and the Australasian Insitute of Judicial Administration.

-Gender, Sentencing and Mental Health in Domestic Homicide Cases (with Professor Rosemary Hunter, Queen Mary of London University).
+1) Gender, Sentencing and Mental Health in Domestic Homicide Cases (with Professor Rosemary Hunter, University of Kent Law School, UK).

-Gender, Filicide and Punishment (with Professor Myrna Dawson, University of Guelph).
+2) Gender, Filicide and Punishment (with Professor Myrna Dawson, University of Guelph, Ontario, Canada).